NYK

 Mitchell Robinson

-Robinson produces at an elite rate for a 20-minute workload.
-Elite defensive value (+3.2/game) is a major strength.
+Robinson produces at an above average rate for a 19-minute workload.

 Every stat, every credit, every cost — per game average